2017 Open Garden Squares Weekend Ticket prices are £13 advance online, available until midnight Thursday 15th June 2017.

 - from early May at the City Information Centre, opposite St Paul's Cathedral (street map).

-- at any garden selling tickets while it is open.
+- during the Weekend at any garden selling tickets while it is open.
 (See list.)
 Please be sure to check opening times.

 If you buy a ticket in person, you will be given a ticket and guidebook.